egerong/text-to-speech-worker/README.md

 `/app/config/config.yaml` file.
 The included config is commented to illustrate how new model configurations could be added.

-The following environment variables should be configured when running the container:
+The following environment variables should be configured when running the container for all models:

 - `MQ_USERNAME` - RabbitMQ username
 - `MQ_PASSWORD` - RabbitMQ user password